msirendi/MM-OR/README.md

 ### Training
 - For the training, we first need to generate the training json.
 To this end run `python -m scene_graph_prediction.llava_helpers.generate_dataset_format_for_llava`.
 Reading through this script is suggested, it has some parameters for adjusting number of samples via N_PERM, controling temporality and augmentations etc.
+- Before your first training, you need to do `cd scene_graph_generation/LLaVA` and run `python -m llava.model.multimodal_projector.pointtransformerv3`.
+This will correctly initialize the point transformer weights.
 - Now with the training json ready, we can proceed to training. cd into the LLaVA folder and run:
 ```python
   python -m llava.train.train_mem \